 In the provinces of Agusan, Surigao, Misamis Oriental , Misamis Occidental and Zamboanga, merchants frequented the market place to sell their good and commodities.
 Business was retail.
 Articles sold were rice, corn, soap, salt, fish, sugar, vegetables and other foods.

 It is consoling to note that even during the dark days, Mindanao had been able to share food with adjacent areas in the Visayas, like Leyte, Cebu and Bohol.
 Slow-moving bancas were used to ply between Agusan and the Visayas.
 Productive industries consisted in the manufacture of tuba, nipa wine and nipa shingles.
 Weaving was lucrative.

 In Lanao, periodic trips were undertaken by traders from Bohol, Negros, Siquijor, Cebu and Camiguin, bringing in sugar, garments, dried and salted fish, medicines and others.
 On their return trip, they brought with them rice, corn, and other food which were lacking in their places.
 Very often, these trips were undertaken by the ubiquitous Dos Velas sailboats.

 “Barco Dos Velas was a 2-masted sail boat common between Visayas and Mindanao during colonial times,” said Antonio J. Montalvan II, a Europe-based Filipino public writer, social anthropologist, university professor and heritage activist.
-“Vela means candle in Spanish and it was called such since its two masts looked like two upright candles.
+“Vela means sails in Spanish.
 These were the sailboats which many Visayan immigrants took when they moved to Mindanao.”

 Normal trade relations existed between Lanao and Misamis Occidental.
 This trade relation, however, between these two provinces and from other islands in the Visayas, were at times paralyzed due to active Japanese patrols, both by land and sea.